 Commonly pursued majors, minors and certificates

 With the help of your academic advisor, you can combine your International Law and Institutions major with many other fields of study.
 To help further develop in-depth regional knowledge and foreign language skills, students often pursue majors and minors in area studies or foreign languages spoken in their chosen region.
-Examples of such degree objectives can include majors, certificates and minors in Spanish, Portuguese, Germanic Studies, French, Italian, Near Eastern Languages and Cultures, Latin American and Caribbean Studies, East Asian Languages and Cultures, or Central Eurasian Studies.
+Examples of such degree objectives can include majors, certificates and minors in Spanish, Portuguese, Germanic Studies, French, Italian, Middle Eastern Languages and Cultures, Latin American and Caribbean Studies, East Asian Languages and Cultures, or Central Eurasian Studies.

 Students can also can enhance their education by gaining disciplinary knowledge in other fields, such as Anthropology, Folklore and Ethnomusicology, History, Journalism, Intelligence Studies, Liberal Arts and Management, Linguistics, Political Science, or Second Language Studies.